 Some young women in architecture question the need for the feminist movement, claiming to have experienced no discrimination.
 My concern is that, although school is not a non-discriminatory environment, it is probably the least discriminatory one they will encounter in their careers.
 By the same token, the early years of practice bring little differentiation between men and women.
 It is as they advance that difficulties arise, when firms and clients shy away from entrusting high-level responsibilities to women.
 On seeing their male colleagues draw out in front of them, women who lack a feminist awareness are likely to feel that their failure to achieve is their own fault.
 4

 Denise Scott Brown was 44 years old when she first wrote her now-famous cri de coeur.
-5 But now as then we struggle with this question of “feminist awareness” — which is to say we continue to frame the goal of women’s advancement almost wholly in terms of personal achievement and individual effort, and to construe the challenge largely as a politic and discreet process of persuading those in positions of professional power to do the right thing.
-At the Missing 32%, a motivational speaker named Tara Mohr delivered a keynote in which she exhorted women in the audience to “play bigger” at work, and to move beyond “self doubt” and “self sabotage.”
-On a panel about “Finding Work/Life Balance,” three women recounted their efforts to raise a family and maintain a career; not surprisingly, they credited supportive spouses and professional mentors, and for two panelists the solution lay in leaving larger firms and setting up their own smaller practices.
-At a roundtable organized last fall by the Beverly Willis Architecture Foundation, and held near New York City, social psychologists and management consultants spoke about “making the business case” for gender diversity and bringing about “cultural change” within organizations.
-The talks featured well-informed presentations of research into different male and female leadership styles, and the strengths of the latter.
-Yet inevitably the speakers acknowledged the barriers that linger, and emphasized that ambitious women must cultivate — and rely upon — professional sponsors who would further their careers.
+5 But now as then we struggle with this question of “feminist awareness” — which is to say we continue to frame the goal of women’s advancement almost entirely in terms of personal achievement and individual effort, and to construe the challenge largely as a discreet process of persuading those in power to do the right thing.
+At the Missing 32%, a motivational speaker delivered a keynote in which she exhorted women to “play bigger” at work, and to move beyond “self doubt” and “self sabotage.”
+On a panel about “Finding Work/Life Balance,” three women described their efforts to raise a family and maintain a career; not surprisingly, they credited supportive spouses and professional mentors, and for two panelists the solution lay in leaving big firms and setting up their own small practices.
+At a roundtable organized last fall by the Beverly Willis Architecture Foundation, and held near New York City, social psychologists and management consultants spoke about “making the business case” for gender diversity and described the need for “cultural change” in the field.
+Yet the speakers acknowledged the barriers that remain, and advised that ambitious women must cultivate — and rely upon — professional sponsors who would further their careers.

 I was glad to attend these symposia on the east and west coasts.
 The conversation was lively, the mood was upbeat, the general attitude was: onward!
-Yet somehow the network solidarity didn’t outlast the closing remarks.
-For most of us, I would guess, the feelings of communal energy had largely faded by the time we faced the workaday demands of the next Monday morning.
-But actually it seems to me that this was bound to happen, and that it’s got less to do with the events themselves than with the absence of any larger framework for continuing action; with the fact that we are still grappling not only with the problem itself but also with the longstanding unease toward the very subject of feminism, the very idea of movement politics.
-In an essay published here on Places last fall, Despina Stratigakos describes a roundtable series held at the Van Alen Institute in conjunction with the publication of Feminist Practices; as she writes, the audiences, “which were about 85 percent female and largely in their mid-20s to early 30s, made it clear that the ‘F word’ appealed little to their generation.
+Yet somehow the network solidarity, the feelings of communal energy, didn’t outlast the closing remarks.
+But this has, I think, less to do with the events themselves than with the absence of any larger framework that would support continuing action; with the fact that we are still grappling not only with the problem itself but also with the longstanding unease toward the very subject of feminism, the very idea of movement politics.
+In an essay published here on Places, Despina Stratigakos describes a roundtable series held at the Van Alen Institute in conjunction with the publication of Feminist Practices; as she writes, the audiences, “which were about 85 percent female and largely in their mid-20s to early 30s, made it clear that the ‘F word’ appealed little to their generation.
 At the same time, all agreed that the current model of practice was ‘broken’ and that ‘something’ needs to be done — although what that ‘something’ might be remained vague.”

 This seems to me a dead-on summing-up of the current moment.
-But more important, it seems to me also to point towards the crucial next steps; which are to build upon all the heartening and heady conversation, the common experience of personal and professional frustration, and to extend the discursive energy into the larger sphere of political and social activism — to translate the widespread awareness of tenacious inequality into an ongoing campaign with concrete goals.
+But more important, it also points to the crucial next steps; which are to build upon all the heartening and heady conversation and extend the discursive energy into the broader sphere of political and social activism.
+In other words, we need to translate the widespread awareness of tenacious inequality into an ongoing campaign with concrete goals.

-My own conviction is that the most meaningful prolonged response to the Pritzker — but much more, to the entrenched discrimination it both reflects and reinforces 6 — will involve political action directed toward measureable change.
-It will involve ramping up the current professional and cultural conversation — now focused on sharing experiences, promoting awareness, influencing leaders in the field — and articulating specific goals, definable outcomes.
+My own conviction is that the most meaningful prolonged response to the Pritzker — but much more, to the entrenched discrimination it both reflects and reinforces 6 — will involve political action directed toward measurable change.
+It will involve ramping up the current discussion — now focused on sharing experiences, promoting awareness, influencing leaders — and articulating specific goals, definable outcomes.
 In other words, it will involve not only waiting for the slow drip of cultural change to weaken longstanding frameworks but also pressing for solutions that are structural.
-And indeed, there is an obvious structural goal to be championed here in the U.S.: comprehensive family leave.
+And indeed, there is an obvious structural goal to be championed here in the U.S.: paid family leave.

 By now these asymmetries are depressingly familiar.
 So it’s a measure of how distanced we’ve become from the sphere of politics that very little recent discussion has focused upon the prospect of transformative policy and benchmark legislation — that is, upon the advancement of new rights guaranteed by law.
-Yet without new rights — and the new arrangements they propel and protect — it’s likely the unsatisfying status quo will stick; people who enjoy power rarely relinquish their privileges, and institutions seldom self-reform.
-Without new rights we will all remain more or less on our own, and we will each of us depend upon the serendipity of opportunity — upon the generosity of enlightened employers, the endorsement of professional mentors, the encouragement of understanding spouses.
-At the Missing 32% symposium, I couldn’t help but wish that the “finding work/life balance” panel had included not just success stories but also less triumphant accounts from women whose promising career trajectories had been undercut by the daily demands of childcare, and who were perhaps feeling, again to quote Scott Brown, “that their failure to achieve is their own fault.”
+Yet without new rights — and the new arrangements they propel and protect — it’s likely the unsatisfying status quo will stick; powerful people rarely relinquish their privileges, and institutions seldom self-reform.
+Without new rights we will all remain more or less on our own, dependent upon personal good luck and opportunity — upon the generosity of enlightened employers, the endorsement of well-connected mentors, the encouragement of understanding spouses.
+At the Missing 32% symposium, I couldn’t help but wish that the “work/life balance” panel had included not just success stories but also less triumphant accounts from women whose promising careers had been undercut by the demands of childcare, and who were perhaps feeling, again to quote Scott Brown, “that their failure to achieve is their own fault.”

-In this light it’s worth recalling that the rights we enjoy today were hard fought, and gained only as a result of resourceful political activism that spanned decades, even centuries, and that was sustained from one generation to the next by the force of unifying goals.
-It was 165 years ago this July that a few hundred women (and some men) gathered for two sweltering days in the Wesleyan Methodist Chapel in Seneca Falls, New York, and after contentious debate agreed upon the most controversial goal of the fledgling women’s movement: in the words of feminist pioneer Elizabeth Cady Stanton, the “inalienable right to the elective franchise.”
-But it would take another three-quarters of a century before the 19th Amendment was ratified, and the right of U.S. women to vote upheld by the Constitution.
-8 Likewise, it was almost a century ago that Margaret Sanger founded the American Birth Control League (known today as Planned Parenthood) and began the campaign to legalize contraception in the United States ; but it would take another half century before the Supreme Court decision Roe v.
+In this light it’s worth recalling that the rights we enjoy today were hard fought, the result of resourceful political activism that spanned decades, even centuries, and that was sustained from one generation to the next by the force of unifying goals.
+It was 165 years ago this July that a few hundred women (and some men) gathered for two sweltering days in the Wesleyan Methodist Chapel in Seneca Falls, New York, and after contentious debate agreed upon the goal of the fledgling women’s movement: in the words of feminist pioneer Elizabeth Cady Stanton, the “inalienable right to the elective franchise.”
+But it would take another three-quarters of a century before the 19th Amendment to the Constitution granted U.S. women the right to vote.
+8 Likewise, it was almost a century ago that Margaret Sanger founded the American Birth Control League (known today as Planned Parenthood) and began the campaign to legalize contraception in America; but it would take another half century before the Supreme Court decision Roe v.
 Wade would make reproductive rights widely accessible.

-Family leave policy might seem a wonky and — given the studio-art-practice aspect of so many design firms — even a limited goal.
-Certainly no policy can engage the deeper causes of inequality, the paradoxical culture of the solitary creative hero that has for so long shaped the deeply collaborative field of architecture.
-(Ironically, in upholding its decision — and in framing its rationale in the appalling language of Lord Palumbo’s letter — the Pritzker Prize Committee might have inflicted more damage to its reputation than the petition campaign.)
+Family leave policy might seem a wonky and — given the studio-art culture of so many design firms — even a limited goal.
+Certainly no policy can engage the deeper causes of inequality, the paradoxical vision of the creative hero that has long shaped the deeply collaborative field of architecture.
+(Ironically, in upholding its decision — and in framing its rationale in the appalling language of Lord Palumbo’s letter — the Pritzker Committee might have inflicted more damage to its reputation than the petition campaign.)
 But in eliminating the most obvious obstacle to gender equality in the workplace, and in extending the rights to men as well as women, paid family leave would surely begin to erode the hard lines that have long divided the spheres of career and family.
-No doubt a campaign for new national rights — undertaken in productive collaboration with the existing network of professional and activist groups — will require serious intensification of organization and energy.
-But without that intensification, without unifying goals, the current conversation will drift and dissipate, as did those of previous generations.
+No doubt a campaign for new national rights — undertaken in productive collaboration with related professional and activist groups — will require serious new organizational energy.
+But without that new energy, without unifying goals, the current conversation will drift and dissipate, as did those of earlier generations.
 Personally I do not think it matters much whether or not we use the F word.
-But it does matter that we seize the moment and take up the unfinished business of equalizing the professional and academic opportunities, so that a quarter century from now no one need start a petition on behalf of today’s women in architecture.
+But it does matter that we seize the moment and take up the unfinished business of equalizing professional and academic opportunities, so that a quarter century from now no one need start a petition on behalf of women in architecture.